 - American Express Membership Rewards

-Occasionally, Amex offers a 20%-30% transfer bonus to Etihad Guest.
+Occasionally, American Express offers a transfer bonus to Etihad Guest.

 Finally, you can buy Etihad Guest miles.
 This is very handy if you need to shore up your balance for a redemption.